 Note: Refresh your browser window to see the changes.

-Org. admins can use custom fields to personalize conversations by including person-specific information into the body of a message, target and segment audiences, as well as make this information available to agents so they have more context for who they’re messaging.
-For more information about custom fields, see How do I create a custom field?
+Org admins can use custom fields to personalize conversations by including person-specific information into the body of a message, target and segment audiences, as well as make this information available to agents so they have more context for who they’re messaging.
+For more information about custom fields, see How do I use custom fields?

 How do I create a tag?